graysky/graysky.github.io/_posts/2011/_posts/2011-09-06-software-developer-job-market.markdown

 layout: post
 categories: [tech, personal]
 ---
 Yesterday NPR's <a href="http://www.npr.org/programs/all-things-considered/">All Things Considered</a> aired a segment titled <a href="http://www.npr.org/2011/09/05/140194803/for-software-developers-a-bounty-of-opportunity">"For Software Developers, A Bounty Of Opportunity"</a> that included an interview with me (and my daughter cooing in the background).
-The point of the story is that in even in <a href="http://www.npr.org/2011/09/05/140115617/bumps-on-the-road-back-to-work">overall weak job market</a> there is strong demand for software developers.
+The point of the story is that in even an <a href="http://www.npr.org/2011/09/05/140115617/bumps-on-the-road-back-to-work">overall weak job market</a> there is strong demand for software developers.
 Since much of my interview with <a href="http://www.wbur.org/people/curt-nickisch">Curt Nickisch</a> didn't make it into the final piece I wanted to expand on my experience and thoughts on the market for software developers.

 <h3>The Right Stuff</h3>